 - " All open sites can be reserved beginning at 6 a.m.
-MT each day. - " Checkout time is noon MT. - " Campers occupying a "same day reservation" site must call before 6 a.m.
-MT to extend their stay.
+MT on the day of arrival. - " Checkout time is noon MT.

 NON-PROFIT YOUTH CAMPING AREAS

 The park offers two primitive areas (Shady Rest and Center Lake) for non-profit youth tent camping only.
 Call 1.800.710.2267 for reservations.
 Reservations are not available online.